olliepalmer/parallel-worlds-course/pages/2023-24/about.md

 - The experience reflects the students’ overall artistic and creative aims, folding the methods and positioning developed through this course into their work.
 - The student has selected appropriate methods and media for creating and presenting their work.

+#### Reflection on experience

-2. Reflection on experience: 20% of final grade.
+20% of final grade.
 This is given via oral presentation, before or after the examiners have seen the 'experience'.

 A well worked out reflection comprises the following:

 - The student is able to clearly articulate and explain the positioning they are presenting, the methods they have selected, and the rationale behind their choices.
 - The student shows an iterative working / thinking process that takes into account both their own intentions and the way in which these are framed for an audience.

+#### Participation in course

-3. Participation in course: 20% of final grade.
+20% of final grade.

 A good participation grade comprises the following: